watspeed/cloud-computing-security-essentials/lab4/lab4-guide2.md

 1. Verify that **az104-07-file.txt** appears in the list of files in the **az104-07-folder** folder.

+### You have successfully completed the task

+To confirm your completion and receive credit for this task, go to the **Lab Validation** tab in the navigation bar at the top of this guide and click the **Validate** button for **Verify File Upload in Azure File Share Folder**.
+If your task validation failed, read the validation information for more details, and try the steps in the task again.

 ### Restrict network access to the storage account

 1. In the **Search resources, services, and docs (G+/)** box at the top of the portal, search for and select **Virtual networks**.